 Riding: This is possible from school or, if convenient for your families, from home.
 The following options run at present and Riding is timetabled to fit with your school and family commitments:

 Riding at Pewsey Vale (all year groups): Group or individual riding lessons arranged by school or your parents at Pewsey Vale Riding Centre.
 Group Riding Lessons will take place at Pewsey Vale on Monday evenings (out of school 5.45 – 8.15pm) with groups for both novice and more advanced riders.
-Anyone interested in joining this activity (parental permission required) should see Miss Dickson to be added to the waiting list.
+Anyone interested in joining this activity (parental permission required) should see Miss Emms to be added to the waiting list.

 Scholars' Programme (By Invitation): All academic scholars and exhibitioners automatically become part of the Scholars’ Programme whereby they are invited to attend sessions led by members of staff or outside guests.
 The sessions are demanding, often cross-curricular, and are designed to take the girls out of their classroom comfort zone.
 Ultimately these girls are likely to apply to high-ranking universities and the work we cover with them will stand them in good stead for potential interviews.
 The Scholars are normally divided into Junior (LIV-UIV) and Senior (LV-LVI) although these boundaries change according to the content and wish of the speaker.